Sending Information to Servers

 How web apps work

-So… How do web applications (a.k.a. web apps) use forms?
+So … how do web applications (web apps) use forms?
 When you use an application from your browser—whether you are registering to vote, looking at pictures of your baby cousin, or checking your email—there are typicallyHere I’m talking in general terms.
 There are some browser applications without a server, and others where the client code is exceptionally simple and almost all the code is on the server. two programs involved: client code that runs in the browser, and server code that runs on the server.
 When you click on things or take actions in the application, that runs client code, which then sends data to the server via HTTP requests.

 For example, imagine a simple message board application.
 The server stores the state of the message board—who has posted what—and has logic for updating that state.
 But all the actual interaction with the page—drawing the posts, letting the user enter new ones—happens in the browser.
 Both components are necessary.